 3. Make your own breakfast, kid.
 Even our preschoolers are able to prepare their own breakfast when they only have two ingredients to wrangle: Cereal and milk.
 We use a plastic cereal keeper (there are tons of options at The Container Store) and keep it on the counter next to a measuring cup, which actually works well instead of risking The Big Pour.
 You can also keep milk in a smaller creamer in the fridge, as an alternative to unwieldy gallon or half-gallon containers.

-The trick is to make sure the bowls, pitcher, spoons, and food containers are easily accessible and non-breakable—picking Cheerios up off the floor is easy, but broken bowls are no fun for anyone.
+The trick is to make sure the bowls, pitcher, spoons, and food containers are easily accessible and non-breakable—picking Cheerios or Wheaties up off the floor is easy, but broken bowls are no fun for anyone.
 You can also keep freshly cut fruit in an easy-open container on a lower shelf of the refrigerator, whether it’s berries for the cereal, or a few big chunks of fresh melon on the side.

 4. Get on (the reminder) board!
 Hang a white board or chalkboard somewhere that your kids are sure to see, and list important reminders on it.
 This way your kids notice it as they are heading out and will be reminded by the note — and not you — that they forgot to brush their teeth or bring the permission slip or pack an extra snack for after-school.
 Because that happens.